 But… both would be presumed part of a dynamic in kinky company, and presumed very strange in vanilla.

 Yet the truth is, I’ve always been like this.

-That’s an easy 250-plus words off the top of my head on the beverage habits of a vanilla person I used to live with that I noted at the time.
-Most of the practicalities of that information lives in my butler’s book entry for her.
+That’s an easy 250 plus words off the top of my head on the beverage habits of a vanilla person I used to live with that I noted at the time.
+Most of the practicalities of that kind of information now lives in my butler’s book, and informs what we keep in stock.

 That’s just one example.

 But in general, I knew, entering the local BDSM scene, what things I brought to the table, and what I wanted: a place to offer those things, and all of myself, completely, use them to please and be of service.